 Fortunately, there aren't any issues with 720p content, like from cable boxes.

 This TV displays native 4k content perfectly as there aren't any issues.

-This TV uses a BGR subpixel layout, which can affect how text is displayed when using the TV as a PC monitor.
+The TCL R646 uses a BGR subpixel layout, which can affect how text is displayed when using the TV as a PC monitor.
 You can read about it here.